leonardb/mfdb/README.md

   - Passed in as table option `{ttl_callback, {Module :: atom(), Function :: atom()}}`
   - The callback function must be an exported 1-arity function. it _must_ return an 'ok' atom.
 Any other return will result in the table reaper crashing and the resuming from the same point. `-spec ttl_callback_function(Record :: any()) -> ok.`
   - When the record expiration time is hit, the Mod:Fun/1 is called with the record
-  - The TTL trigger is removed from the reaper system, but the record *is not deleted*.
-  - The record continues to exist in the database with the same value in the associated ttl field and it up to the called function to deal with the record appropriately
+  - the record *IS DELETED* before being sent to callback function

 # Counters